This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - chopped cilantro for garnish

-- 8 large sea scallops (about 12 ounces)
+- 8 large sea scallops - about 12 ounces

 Instructions

-- Sauté the chorizo and vegetables - Over medium-high heat, sauté the chorizo.
+- Over medium-high heat, sauté the chorizo.
 Add tomatoes.
 Sauté until they begin to burst.
 Add chopped onion.
 Sauté until onion begins to look transparent and mixture is fragrant.
 Add ground cumin.
 Give it all a good stir.
 Add squash.
 Stir to combine.
 Add corn.
 Stir to combine.

-Nutrition Information:
+Nutrition

 What an exciting scallop dish!
 Bobby is headed to Costco next week and he always picks up a couple of pounds of sea scallops.
 They are so good seared, but I've never served them with chorizo and have made anything like what you've made here.
 Looks delicious!
 Pinned!